gauravag18/To-Do-LIST-DOM-/README.md

 📝 To-Do List (DOM)

-A simple To-Do List web app built using HTML,CSS, and JavaScript, focusing on DOM manipulation. dd and delete tasks easily — all on the browser with no external dependencies.
+A simple To-Do List web app built using HTML,CSS, and JavaScript, focusing on DOM manipulation.
+Add and delete tasks easily — all on the browser with no external dependencies.

 Features :
 - Add new tasks